BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 ### 7. Sort by and filter options

-If a search query does not show any relevant data records ensure that query can be further refined through 'sort' and 'filter' methods.
+When presented with a large number of search results, users can struggle to identify relevant records, make sure the query can be further refined through 'sort' and 'filter' methods.

 ### 8. Show users their search query on the results page